amouro/drupalden_iwakuni_2023/section-3.md

 You can see the paragraph rarely has spaces in the sentence.
 To index the content and make it easy to search, usually requires extra treats.

-(We use kuromoji when we index the data in Elastice search to get the text indexed and split into words correctly.)

 <b>Next slide >>>>></b>
 -->
 ---